myst6re/makoureactor/README.md

 Use the command prompt given in your Qt installation to set your environment (`%QTDIR%/bin/qtvars.bat` for Qt 4 and `%QTDIR%/%compiler%/bin/qtenv2.bat` for Qt 5).
+If you want to compile with msvc, run `vcvarsall.bat` from your Microsoft Visual Studio installation
+(eg: `C:\Program Files\Microsoft Visual Studio 11.0\VC\vcvarsall.bat`.

 Then run: